 Mainly the issues my clients bring to counselling relate with Anxiety, Social Anxiety, Low Self Esteem, Trauma, Bereavement issues including unresolved grief, Anger problems, Panic Attacks, Alcohol and Drug issues, Domestic Violence, Abuse, Stress, Relationship Difficulties, Affairs/Betrayal, Separation/Divorce Financial difficulties, Loss of employment, Retirement, loss of a pet, loss of identity, infertility problems, mild-moderate depression, eating disorders, Obsessive Compulsive Disorder, self harm, troubled adolescents, bullying, attachment issues, adoption and whatever else life may throw your way, you don't have to face alone.

-I havent got the magic wand you may hope for however what I do have is a warm safe environment where you can be you.
-Whether this is due to feeling lost and alone or just want a helping hand to find your way, counselling will help you to explore the difficult times in your life, by helping you to have a clearer understanding and build your confidence/self esteem in turn enabling you to enhance positive changes for a more fulfilling happier life, as our feelings are what enable us to have fuller more fulfilling relationships and a happier way of being within our self.
-I feel my counselling sessions will enable you to connect your thoughts and feelings, and together work through any negative experiences which can often drain and affect our emotional well-being.
-Emotions can be very powerful, and can often leave us feeling out of control.
-Together with not feeling positive, and well, can often leave us feeling stuck and unable to move forward which can be a very lonely place for us to be.
+I haven't got the magic wand you may hope for however what I do have is a warm safe environment where you can be you.
+Whether this is due to feeling lost and alone or just want a helping hand to find your way, counselling will help you to explore the difficult times in your life, enabling you to have a clearer understanding of where you may want to be.

 Counselling as in life can be a journey and at times can be painful however through experiencing this process can help you begin to feel more complete and help gain back more control of enjoying a happier fuller life.